Skip to content

 Spatial Scales

-When mapping a system, include a variety of spatial scales.
-For a building redevelopment: map the direct neighborhood (stakeholders, recyclable materials), the city district, the state, and perhaps its global influence.
-In practice, 3-5 scale steps are sufficient.
+For a building redevelopment: map the immediate neighborhood, the city district, the state, and global influence where relevant.
+In practice, 3–5 scale steps suffice.

 Temporal Scales

-Look at the past as well as the future.
-History is the best teacher.
-The typical division is: hours, days, weeks, years, decades, and about 50 years before and after.
-Looking back is much easier than looking forward -- make use of this wherever you can.
+The typical division: hours, days, weeks, years, decades, and roughly 50 years back and forward.
+Looking back is easier than looking forward — use historical evidence wherever you can.

 Contextual Scales